swiftlang/swift-testing/Documentation/Proposals/NNNN-evaluate-condition.md

 unnecessary to go that far, and it would encourage duplicating the logic that already exists in `prepare(for:)`.

-In the first draft implementation, the `Evaluation` type was an enum that only contained the comment in the failure case.
+In the first draft implementation, the `EvaluationResult` type was an enum that only contained the comment in the failure case.
 It was changed to match the existing tuple to allow for potentially including comments for the success case without requiring a change to the API.